danintexas/AutomationFramework/README.md

 ## A simple to use and maintain automation framework for web testing

-This automation framework is build from the ground up as an alternative framework for RumbleOn.
+This automation framework is build from the ground up as an simple to use and maintain solution.

 ## Tech Used:
 - C#